janearc/riak-dc/README.md

 `get_keys()` takes a single argument, the name of the bucket you'd like keys for, and returns a promise to a list of the keys in that bucket.

+Note that Riak does not care if this bucket does not exist.
+If you ask for the keys from a non-existent bucket, Riak will dutifully tell you the list of keys in that bucket is `[]`, which is what `get_keys` will return to you here.

 * `Riak.get_tuple( bucket, key )`

 `get_tuple()` takes two arguments, the name of the bucket and key you wish to have the value for.
 This is returned as a promised object, and will be whatever Riak has stored.
 Typically this is JSON, but you will need to parse that yourself (such as `JSON.parse(tuple)`), as it can be anything.

+In the event that Riak has stored a 0-byte tuple (that is, the bucket/key pair are valid, the HTTP request returns 200, but the record is empty), you will receive an Error.
+This is not strictly an error condition, but it is helpful to know that the request itself was at least successful (whereas returning nothing is not helpful).

 * `Riak.get_buckets( )`